MalifaciousGames/Mali-s-Macros/on-macro/on-macro.md

 ### 'onInit' special attribute ###

-By default, the contents of the `on` macro load with their passage, setting the `onInit` property to `false` make it so it only run when triggered.
+By default, the `on` macro runs once as the current passage is loaded, setting the `onInit` property to `false` make it so it only runs when triggered.

 ```html
 <<on 'cannotEquip' p onInit false>>